Burgos

 Burgos (/es/) is a city in the autonomous community of Castile and León in Spain.
-It is the capital city of the province of Burgos, and with a population of 176,551, also the largest city in the province, and the 37th-largest in Spain.
+It is the capital city of the province of Burgos and, with a population of approximately 178,370, it is also the second most populated city in Castile and León.

-Burgos is situated in the north of the Iberian Peninsula, on the confluence of the Arlanzón river tributaries and at the edge of the central plateau.
-The Camino de Santiago pilgrimage route runs through Burgos.
+Burgos is situated in the north of the Iberian Peninsula, near the confluence of the Arlanzón and the Vena rivers and at the edge of the central plateau.

-Founded in 885 by the second Count of Castile, Diego Rodríguez Porcelos, Burgos soon became the leading city of the embryonic County of Castile.
-The 11th century chieftain Rodrigo Díaz de Vivar (El Cid) had connections with the city: born near Burgos, he was raised and educated there.
+Burgos was settled in 884 by Diego Rodríguez Porcelos, Count of Castile, on behalf of the Leonese monarch.
+In the 11th century, urban development increased with the installment of a diocese, while the arrival of Frankish foreign elements fostered economic activity.
+By the 13th century, Burgos had already become the most important trading hub in the north of the Kingdom of Castile, influenced for its strategic location both along the Way of St. James and along north-south trade networks connecting the Castilian hinterland with the emerging Cantabrian port towns.
 Burgos experienced a long decline from the 17th century onwards.

 Burgos became the headquarters of the Francoist proto-government (1936–1939) following the start of the Spanish Civil War.
 Declared in 1964 as Pole of Industrial Promotion and in 1969 as Pole of Industrial Development, the city has grown since then in terms of economic activity.
 At the regional level, Burgos forms part of an economic axis together with the cities of Valladolid and Palencia.
 In 2008, the international Burgos Airport started to service commercial flights.

 The Museum of Human Evolution opened in Burgos in 2010.
 It features remains of the first hominids in Europe, who lived in the area 750,000–800,000 years ago.
 The Cathedral of Burgos is a World Heritage Site.
 Burgos was selected as the "Spanish Gastronomy Capital" of 2013.
 In 2015 UNESCO named it "City of Gastronomy", and it has been part of the Creative Cities Network since then.

 Etymology

 There are several possible origins for the toponymy.
 When the city was founded, the inhabitants of the surrounding country moved into the fortified village, whose Visigothic name of Burgos signified consolidated walled villages (Gothic baurgs).
-The cities Burgas in Bulgaria and numerous cities containing the Germanic burg "city" such as Hamburg have a similar literal composition.
+Numerous cities containing the Germanic burg "city" such as Hamburg have a similar literal composition.
 The city began to be called Caput Castellae ("Cabeza de Castilla" or "Head of Castile").